 Sometimes after insertion, hormonal IUDs can cause breakthrough bleeding.
 This is especially common during the first 2-6 months following placement.
 It’s important to mention that any type of hormonal birth control can cause some spotting after intercourse.

-Sidenote: If you have the copper IUD and notice bleeding after sex, you should call your healthcare provider immediately.
+Sidenote: If you have the copper IUD and you notice some blood after sex, you should call your healthcare provider immediately.
 They will probably want to verify that the device hasn’t been dislodged or bumped out of place.
-While uncommon, IUD displacement can lead to bleeding and may require urgent attention.5
+While uncommon, IUD displacement can lead to bleeding and may require urgent medical care.5

 If you notice light to medium bleeding during or after sex while pregnant, it could simply be due to the fact that the cervix becomes more tender and vascular during pregnancy.
 These cervical changes are normal and nothing to worry about.

-The American Pregnancy Association recommends that pregnant individuals talk to their doctor before having penetrative sex again if they notice any bleeding.
-This is mainly to prevent further irritation.
-7
+The American Pregnancy Association recommends that pregnant individuals talk to their doctor before having penetrative sex again if they notice any blood loss.
+This is mainly to prevent further irritation.7

 Here’s the general rule of thumb: If the bleeding is light and takes place during the first half of your pregnancy, you probably don’t need to contact your doctor or OB/GYN.

-If the bleeding is medium to heavy, or if you experience even a small amount of bleeding during the second half of your pregnancy, give your provider a call.
-They will likely check you for placenta previa or placental abruption, both high risk conditions that may develop later in pregnancy.
+If the bleeding is medium to heavy, or if you experience even a small amount of blood during the second half of your pregnancy, give your provider a call.
+They will likely check you for placenta previa or placental abruption, both high-risk conditions that may develop later in pregnancy.

 POST-MENOPAUSAL BLEEDING AFTER SEX

-If an underlying condition has been ruled out but you are still experiencing bleeding during or after sex, decreased estrogen levels—which are to be expected after menopause—could be to blame.
+If an underlying cause or medical condition has been ruled out but you are still experiencing abnormal bleeding during or after sex, decreased estrogen levels could be to blame.
 Lower estrogen tends to correlate with vaginal dryness.
-In addition, as you age, the tissue of your vulva and vagina begins to thin out.
-This thinner, more sensitive skin is more prone to tearing or abrasion, so make sure to use plenty of lube to avoid bleeding with sex.
+In addition, as you age, the tissue of your vulva and vaginal walls begins to thin out.
+This thinner, more sensitive vaginal tissue is more prone to tearing or abrasion, so make sure to use plenty of lube to avoid bleeding with sex.

 What is the best way to stop bleeding after sex?

-If you experience bleeding after sex, it is important to first consult with a healthcare professional to determine the cause.
+If you bleed after sex, it is important to first consult with a healthcare professional to determine the cause.
 They can provide appropriate advice and treatment options based on your individual situation.
 Self-treatment may not be effective or safe in all cases.

 Is it normal to bleed after sex?
 Key takeaways

-If you’ve talked to a healthcare provider and already know it’s just good ‘ol friction to blame, invest some more time into foreplay the next time you hop in the sack and consider adding a water-based lubricant to the mix (and don’t be afraid to apply with a heavy hand!).
+If you’ve talked to a healthcare provider and already know it’s just good ‘ol friction to blame, it might be a good idea to invest some more time into foreplay the next time you hop in the sack and consider adding a water-based lubricant to the mix (and don’t be afraid to apply with a heavy hand!).

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.